osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 The Openstack Project Manager essentially consists of two parts, the `create.py` and the `manage.py`, there are more scripts for handling users using ldap which needs more configuration setup.

-There is also a directory `etc` containing yaml Files for managing quotas and endpoints which can be modified for your needs.

 ### create.py